justcaliturner/simple-code-editor/npm-package/README.md

 npm install simple-code-editor
 ```

 Step 2.
-Importing the component and registration.
+Importing the modules and registration.

 ```javascript
 import CodeEditor from "simple-code-editor";